bruj0/ProxmoxIPv6/README.md

 ## Diagram
 ![Diagram](images/ProxmoxIPv6.png)
 ## Objectives
-* Automatic provisioning of IPv6
+* Fully routed IPv6 and NATed IPv4 to VMs
    * Each VM will receive a IPv6 from a /77 subnet
      * Each container under this VM will receive an IPv6 automatically.
-* Fully routed IPv6 traffic between VM/container
 * IPv4 to IPv6 Tunnel using WireGuard
 * Out of band Firewall
-   * Firewall controlling the access to all public IPv6
+   * PfSense controlling the access to all public traffic
-   * Having an out of band firewall, meaning outside of the VM, will increase the security of the system
+   * Having an out of band firewall, meaning outside of the VMs.
+This will increase the security of the system
-*

 ## Requirements
-### IPv6 /64 network and single IPv4
+### A IPv6 /64 network and a single IPv4
-For this article, we will use a /64 IPv6 network because its what our Hosting provider (Hetzner) gives us.
+For this article, we will use a /64 IPv6 network because its what commonly assiged by ISPs or hosting providers.
-This will be divided in 2 /65 Ranges:
+This will be divided in 2 /65 subnets:
 * RangeA: Will be used in the Host side, range:: to range:8000::
+  * rangeA:14ad::/65
+    * rangeA::2 (eth0)
+    * rangeA::3 (vmbr0)
+    * rangeA::4 (WAN in PfSense)

-* RangeB: VM LAN, Containers and Tunnel, range:8000:: to range:ffff:ffff:ffff:ffff
+* RangeB: VM LAN, Containers and Tunnel, range:8000:: to range:ffff:ffff:ffff:ffff, divided in 4096 /77 subnets
+  * rangeB:8000::/65
+    * rangeB:8000::/77 (LAN in PfSense)
+    * rangeB:8008::/77 (WireGuard Tunnel)
+    * rangeB:8010::/77 (Docker in VM1)

 ## Hypervisor
 We will need a way to provision VMs, for this article we selected Proxmox